 Click HERE to learn more.

-January 2025
+April 2025

 Noontime meals are served Monday through Friday and are available to persons 60+.
 There is a suggested donation of $4.00 for each meal.
 Participants are served a well-balanced meal containing at least 1/3 of the daily adult nutritional requirements.
 To make your reservation, call ARC at 888-9099, press 1 and leave a message with your name and reservation date at least one day in advance of the reservation date by Noon.
-Note: There will be no Peace Meal service at ARC on January 1st or 20th.

 SHIP counselors are trained, certified, and experienced in offering one-on-one information for all aspects of Medicare, health insurance and drug plans.
 A program of ARC, SHIP provides assistance, explanations, and plan comparisons.
 There is never a cost, sales, or any insurance affiliations.
 SHIP is especially helpful for those new to Medicare who are trying to navigate the system and meet deadlines or to anyone wanting to lower current costs and understand options.
 Help is available by individual appointment at various times each month.
 Call ARC at 309-888-9099, and a counselor will return your call to set an appointment.
 Walk-in hours are available on the 2nd Thursday and 4th Monday of each month ONLY.
 Walk-ins start at 1 PM with no appointment needed and operate on a first come, first served basis.
 Help is available by individual appointment various times each month as well.
 Call ARC at 309-888-9099 and press 3 to leave a message for the SHIP team.
 A counselor will return your call to set an appointment.
 SHIP is a program of the Illinois Department on Aging.
 There are no walk-in hours during open enrollment.